 During 2008, Lion One completed extensive mapping and geochemical sampling.
 Two surface drill holes were also completed.
-Field work was carried out by local Lion One staff, under the direction of various expatriate consulting geologists.
+Field work was carried out by Lion One staff, W. Kuruisaravi, R. Sulua, and S. Bulu under the direction of various expatriate consulting geologists.
 The mapping, rock chip and channel sampling program involved the hiring of a trained team of permanent workers from Korobebe Village.

-Security staff at the Tuvatu Camp and core shed facility were hired from Korobebe, Nagado and Natawa villages.
+Security staff at the Tuvatu Camp and core shed facility were hired from Korobebe, Nagado and Natawa Villages.

 A number of highly prospective zones of mineralization that were identified in 2002-2003 were followed up.
-Detailed geological mapping, rock chip and channel sampling in the region south of the Tuvatu resource area and Qalibua Creek was carried out with about 11.5 line-km of creek mapping completed.
+Detailed geological mapping, rock chip and channel sampling in the region south of the Tuvatu Resource Area and Qalibua Creek was carried out with about 11.5 line-km of creek mapping completed.
 Detailed 1:1000 scale geological mapping and sampling covered the area from Veto Creek to the boundary of SPL 1396 just north of the Tuvatu Resource Area.
 Lion One submitted 1,309 rock chip and channel samples between November 2008 and May 2010 to ALS Chemex laboratories in Brisbane.
+MA has not seen any reports on this mapping or sampling detailing geology, vein widths and assay results.

 Two surface diamond drill holes (TUDDH-338 & TUDDH-340) totalling 375.90m were drilled during October 2008 at the Nubunidike Prospect, 1.6 km southwest of the Tuvatu Resource Area.
-Drilling was planned to intersect the Nubunidike/ Hornet Creek/ 290 Vein system about 50 m below the surface over a strike length of 500 m and gain information on the dip and strike continuity of the vein system, as well as grade distribution within the structures.
+Drilling was planned to intersect the Nubunidike/Hornet Creek/290 Vein system about 50 m below the surface over a strike length of 500 m and gain information on the dip and strike continuity of the vein system, as well as grade distribution within the structures.